Prince George’s Royal Shushing Is Actually A Buckingham Palace Repeat

 Nearly 30 years ago, when Prince Harry was just five years old, he actually shushed his cousin, Princess Beatrice.
 It seems the shushing gene might run in the royal family, or perhaps it has something to do with the way they’re raised.

-Earlier today People posted an adorable comparison on its Instagram account showing a side-by-side comparison.
-The picture featuring a young Prince Harry, Princess Diana stands in the background observing the situation looking like she was about to intervene before things got out of control.
+Earlier today, People posted an adorable comparison on its Instagram account showing side-by-side pictures.
+In the picture featuring a young Prince Harry, Princess Diana stands in the background observing the situation looking like she was about to intervene before things got out of control.
 Harry’s late mother wore a beautiful light green and cream colored outfit with a matching hat and gold earrings.
 In the 2018 side of the image, a somber Prince William dressed in his military dress uniform stands behind Savannah Phillips, 7 and Prince George, 4.
 At the moment it was taken, he’s not on the verge of intervening.

 According to a Huffington Post report, the royal cousins ended up stealing the show along with Prince Harry’s sister Princess Charlotte.
 Before the young Phillips shushed her cousin, the future King of England, she pretended to conduct the music to “God Save the Queen.”
 However, she took a break from her own shenanigans to shush Prince George.